misleb/opular/README.md

 ### What Is Opular?

 This is my attempt at implementing a single page application framework written in Ruby and modeled after AngularJS.
+I really enjoy writing Angular apps and wondered if I could do something similar in Ruby.

 "But wait," you say, "Ruby?
 That doesn't run in the browser!"
 It does, in a way, using Opal to transpile Ruby to JS similar to how CoffeeScript is converted to Javascript.
 I wrote this following the fabulous eBook titled "Build your own Angular."
 I don't have it to the point where you could write a functioning web app yet, but the foundation is almost there.